CEI-lab/ECE3400-2017-teamAlpha/docs/milestone3.md

 draw_walls(wall_loc);
 ```

-The walls are dispalyed on the image using the function draw_walls.
+The walls are dispalyed on the image using the function *draw_walls*.
 The function takes an array and draws north, south, west, and east walls.
 The code snipppet below draws north walls on every grid space that has a north wall (as defined by the input array wall_loc).

 ```matlab
 [num_row, num_col] = size(wall_loc);